roblox-model/gif-deleter/README.md

 ## Usage 🚀

-1. Run `npm start` to launch the script
+1. Run `tsx .` to launch the script
 2. Enter your Discord token
-3. Done

-> ⚠️ **Warning**: This operation is irreversible.
-Make sure you really want to delete all your GIFs before running the script.
+> ⚠️ **Warning**: This operation is irreversible, make sure you really want to delete all your GIFs before running the script.

 ---